 The Paradise Pool is located on the third floor of Paradise Pier Hotel.
 It has a large main pool, a mini pool for younger kids, a large water slide, and a small hot tub.
 The Sand Bar is located steps from the main pool and serves cocktails, sandwiches, and snacks throughout the day.

 At night come back up to the Paradise Pier Hotel pool deck to watch the Disneyland Park fireworks.
 There is a dedicated viewing area near The Sand Bar.
-Staff suggest you should claim a fireworks viewing spot on the pool deck about 30 minutes prior the the start of the show.
+Claim a fireworks viewing spot on the pool deck about 30 minutes prior the the start of the show for the best views.

 Disney’s PCH Grill